tabsdata/tutorials/t01_csv_pub_sub/README.md

 ```

 Here the `@td.publisher` decorator defines the following metadata:
-* Data will be read from a a local file located at `$TDX/input/customers.csv`
+* Data will be read from a local file located at `$TDX/input/customers.csv`
 * And the output of this function will be publised as a table called `CUSTOMER_LEADS`

 The function definition is very simple in this case with the following details: